CSU Extension Master Gardeners of Teller County

 Who are Colorado Master Gardeners (CMGs)?

 We’re hands-on in educational school gardens, we’re helping grow food for local communities, and we’re passionate about pollinators.
-Some of us are tree-huggers, most of us are plant (and insect) lovers.
+Some of us are into trees and insects and most of us are plant lovers.

-We all get that gardening here takes grit.
-Which is why we’re providing local expertise for Colorado’s diverse plants and people.
+We all get that gardening here takes grit and tenacity, which is why we’re providing local expertise for Colorado’s diverse plants and people.
 We are Colorado Master Gardeners, powered by Colorado State University.